- Radiation Basics

 ARPANSA Base Station Survey 2007- 2013

-The purpose of this survey is to confirm that the highest levels of measured RF EME due to these antennas is within the limits set by the ARPANSA radiofrequency exposure standard RPS3 and consistent with the predictions made in the Environmental EME Report relevant to that installation.
+The purpose of this survey was to confirm that the highest levels of measured RF EME due to these antennas is within the limits set by the ARPANSA radiofrequency exposure standard RPS3 and consistent with the predictions made in the Environmental EME Report relevant to that installation.

 Background information on the survey methodology is available using the navigation links on the left.

 Select a suburb or town in the table to see detailed measurement results.
-More measurement results from this study will be added to the table as they become available.

 (% of exposure limits)